Plastic Chemicals That May Lead to Weight Gain?

 The scientists were only able to identify 629 of them.
 And of those chemical compounds, 11 were already known to interfere with human metabolism.

 "It's very likely that it is not the usual suspects, such as Bisphenol A, causing these metabolic disturbances.
-This means that other plastic chemicals besides the ones we already know could be contributing to overweight and obesity," Johannes Völker, the study's first author, said in a news release.
+This means that other plastic chemicals besides the ones we already know could contribute to overweight and obesity," Johannes Völker, the study's first author, said in a news release.
+As a result of public demand for BPA-free plastics, the industry has produced various BPA relatives for use in plastics and in thermal papers.
+These include over 20 chemicals, such as bisphenol S (BPS), bisphenol F (BPF), bisphenol B, bisphenol E, bisphenol AF, and bisphenol Z, among others.

-Daily-use plastics, the paper states, contain "potent mixtures" of metabolism-disrupting chemicals, the Norwegian scientists concluded.
-This plastic can be "a relevant yet underestimated environmental factor contributing to obesity."
+The paper states that daily-use plastics contain "potent mixtures" of metabolism-disrupting chemicals.
+The Norwegian scientists concluded that plastic can be "a relevant yet underestimated environmental factor contributing to obesity."

 Hormonal disruption: